diffblue/gitlab/doc/administration/pages/index.md

 For installation from source, this can be fixed by installing the custom Certificate Authority (CA) in the system certificate store.

-For Omnibus, this is fixed by [installing a custom CA in Omnibus GitLab](https://docs.gitlab.com/omnibus/settings/ssl/index.html#install-custom-public-certificates).
+For Linux package installations, this is fixed by [installing a custom CA](https://docs.gitlab.com/omnibus/settings/ssl/index.html#install-custom-public-certificates).

 ### ZIP serving and cache configuration